 From singers and Khorasan people’s points of view, one won’t become a Bakhshi artist if he merely has got mastery over performing as a singer and musician.
 To become a true Bakhshi music artist, you will have to have all the skills of making Dotar, performing the music, singing songs, improvisation, storytelling and composing poems.

 As the word “Bakhshi” is rooted in “Bahshesh” meaning “giving” or “gift”, people believe that only God may give you such a gift to become such an artist.
-The performer should be essential of a high artistic, spiritual and mystical position.
-Therefore, such performers are highly respected and valued among Khorasan people.
-Often times, the singers of this style of music are from elderly gray-bearded men of this region.
+The performer should be essential in a high artistic, spiritual and mystical position.
+Therefore, such performers are highly respected and valued among the Khorasan people.
+Oftentimes, the singers of this style of music are elderly gray-bearded men of this region.